 Title I of the ACA was designed as a “three-legged stool”: 1) health insurance non-discrimination for pre-existing conditions, 2) the individual mandate requiring nearly all people to have health insurance or pay a penalty, and 3) subsidies to make health care affordable.
-According to professors Brown and Segall, the ACA has faced several legal challenges to knock out legs from the stool.
+According to the professors, the ACA has faced several legal challenges to knock out legs from the stool.

 The U.S. Supreme Court found in NFIB v.
 Sebelius in 2012 that the penalty for not having health insurance was constitutional as a tax.
 In 2017, Congress reduced that penalty to $0, effectively ending the individual mandate.

 “While there has been a slight decline in enrollment in the marketplace from 2018 to 2019, lack of enforcement of the individual mandate didn’t topple the stool,” said Fuse Brown.

 The ACA faces a new challenge in Texas v.
 U.S., filed in 2018 by two individual plaintiffs, and joined by many Republican-led states.
 Judge Reed O’Connor (N.D.
 Tex) found that, without the penalty, the individual mandate is unconstitutional and that it is inseverable from the ACA, so the entire law must be struck down.

 “Legal scholars on both sides agree the plaintiffs suffered no injury for being hit with a $0 penalty for not buying insurance they did not wish to buy,” said Segall.
-“You can’t just go to court and say ‘I’m mad!’
-But let’s assume there is standing and the individual mandate is unconstitutional, the rest of the law should still stand.”
+However, on December 18, the Fifth Circuit found standing.